Generic-SCA-CCA-Lattice-Schemes/Generic-SCA-CCA-Lattice-Schemes/README.md

 This project contains the implementation and attack scripts required to perform generic side-channel assisted chosen-ciphertext attacks over several lattice-based PKE and KEM schemes.
+The attack is based on the paper available in this [link](https://tches.iacr.org/index.php/TCHES/article/view/8592).
 In particular, we include scripts for lattice-based PKE and KEM schemes such as Kyber, LAC, Round5 and NewHope.
 The main project contains three sub-directories.

 ## Get_ciphertext_scripts